alexvasilkov/deprecated-event-bus/README.md

     sendSticky(int eventId, String receiverId, Bundle params);

-Note: in order to send sticky events you'll need to declare `android.permission.BROADCAST_STICKY` permission in AndroidManifest.xml file.

 #### How to build ####

 You need [Maven](http://maven.apache.org/) to build the project.
 Just run `mvn clean install` from project's root, jar file will be generated into `target` folder.